cmayer/BaitFisher-package/README.md

 2. **How can I determine the input files or excised features for which no baits have been designed?**

-   There are multple reasons and therefore multiple messages why no baits have been designed for a given input file or excised feature.
+   There are different reasons and therefore different messages why no baits have been designed for a given input file or excised feature.
    A full list of the messages written to the screen (i.e. to standard output) and the underlying problem are listed here:

 >  **Message:**